February 8th 2026 sees the biggest event on the USA’s sporting calendar: get ready NFL fans, it’s Super Bowl Sunday.

 Tickets are from £22.00 but sell out fast, so don’t wait around.

 Can’t get a ticket?
-This Philly-themed dive bar in Leake Street is hosting a tailgate party in the tunnel amidst the vibrant street art.
+This Philly-themed dive bar in Leake Street is hosting their annual tailgate party in the tunnel amidst the vibrant street art.
 Details are still being finalised but they will be streaming the game live on big screens and you’ll be able to get involved with classic American street food options and fun activities.

-The Hagen and Hyde, Balham
+The Hagen and Hyde

 Hagen is a large pub which will have an NFL theme for the night, so it is a great space for American Football fans to celebrate their team reaching the Super Bowl.
 The game will be displayed on four large screens as well as a projector, and the event will also include exclusive food and drink options – so head over to cheer on your team.